OpenEnergyPlatform/open-MaStR/paper.md

 ---
-title: 'open-mastr: A Python package to download and clean the energy database Marktstammdatenregister (MaStR)'
+title: 'open-mastr: A Python package to download and clean the energy database Marktstammdatenregister'
 tags:
   - Python
   - energy